LinuxDoku/microsite/README.md

 ## API
 ### wordpress content
 You can use any wordpress function or content in your microsite.

-In near future there will be an easy to use Interface to get away from these dirty wordpress features.
-Maybe also some new backend ui, cause struggle with the plain files is not everyones thing ;-)
+On the other hand there's an `microsite_api` class, which provides some useful data.
+An object related to the shown page which is rendered as microsite is accessable via `$api` in you microsite code.

+    <?php echo $api->post_id ?>
+    <?php echo $api->meta->microsite ?>
+    <?php echo $api->meta->newsletter_url ?>

+`$api->meta` is an additional class which has some magic getter to fetch the posts metadata also known as user defined fields.
+These fields name is the magic property in this class.

 ### wordpress plugins
 In near future also a little api for wordpress plugins will be integrated.
-So managing js files on lot of microsites by hand will be obsolete.
+So for example managing js files on lot of microsites by hand will be obsolete.